pulkitnehra/ProjectsCompleted/Project-1/bloodBankPortal/README.md

-# To run this prohect run the command below
+# To run this project run the command below
 <!-- Create admin  -->
 ```
 python manage.py createsuperuser